milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

        }
    }
    ```
-   Both branches of the `if/else` are **completely identical**—rendering the conditional statement pointless.
+   Both branches of the `if/else` are **completely identical**, rendering the conditional statement pointless.

 3. **Unused Constants**: Despite defining `UPDATE_INTERVAL_IN_MILLISECONDS = 1000`, the code **hardcodes `1000` directly** in the `LocationRequest.Builder()` constructor and `setIntervalMillis(1000)` calls instead of actually using the constant.